tjvantoll/articles/fast/article.md

 ![](android-3.gif)

 > **NOTE**: For a far more technical explanation of how V8 heap snapshots work in NativeScript, and how you can configure and optimize the snapshots, check out [this article on the NativeScript blog](https://www.nativescript.org/blog/improving-app-startup-time-on-android-with-webpack-v8-heap-snapshot).

-## Step 4???

-> **TJ NOTE**: At this point there are two things I’m considering covering: lazy loading Angular routes, and moving as much code as possible to your `vendor.js` file.
-I’m torn—both of these tasks help your apps start up faster, but both aren’t exactly the easiest things to explain, and the benefits are more marginal.
-Dunno.
-Thoughts?

 <h2 id="summary">Summary</h2>